Three senior judges have ruled that children under 16 are unlikely to be able to give informed consent to treatment involving puberty-blocking drugs.

 Some early data from one study showed some taking the drugs reported an increase in thoughts of suicide and self-harm, but it was unable to say whether it was the drugs or something else causing the increase.

 Experts on clinical trials criticised the design of the study but said the data warranted further investigation.

-The court case against the Tavistock and Portman NHS Trust will also claim puberty blockers may effect someone's fertility and sexual functioning, although the evidence around this is limited.
+It has also been claimed puberty blockers may effect someone's fertility and sexual functioning, although the evidence around this is limited.

 One of the people bringing the court case, known as Mrs A, is the mother of a 15-year-old with autism who is on the waiting list for treatment at the Gids.

 Gids says that there seems to be a "higher prevalence of autistic spectrum conditions in clinically referred, gender dysphoric adolescents than in the general adolescent population".